-Individuals who receive tickets are responsible for payment of each citation issued to them.
+Individuals who receive tickets cited to their assigned parking permits or vehicles are responsible for payment of each citation issued to them..
 Payments can be submitted to the Cashiers Office during operating hours (8 a.m.-5 p.m.).
 Checks or money orders may be mailed inside the citation envelope to the Cashiers Department, P.O.
 Box 9701, McAllen, TX 78502-9701.
 If a student or employee fails to pay for a citation, a hold will be placed on their record.
-If an employee fails to pay for a citation or adhere to the rules and regulations, the employee is subject to adverse personnel actions as referenced in Board Policy 4920.
+If an employee fails to pay for a citations, the employee is subject to adverse personnel actions as referenced in Board Policy 4920.